MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

 Envelope and encoding/format options are currently specified on a per-source level.
 These options will be moved to the `CREATE TABLE ..
 FROM SOURCE` statements such that they can be independently set on a per-table basis.
-The `envelope` and `encoding` fields will be moved from the primary source config to each `SourceExport`, and the source rendering pipeline will use per-export encoding/envelope settings rather than assuming each export for a source requires the same config, as it currently does.
+The `envelope` and `encoding` fields will be moved from the primary source config to the `data_config` on each `SourceExport`, and the source rendering pipeline will use per-export encoding/envelope settings rather than assuming each export for a source requires the same config, as it currently does.

 ### Webhook Sources